awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 ### Allocating an Elastic IP address<a name="using-instance-addressing-eips-allocating"></a>

 You can allocate an Elastic IP address from Amazon's pool of public IPv4 addresses, or from a custom IP address pool that you have brought to your AWS account\.
-For more information about bringing your own IP address range to your AWS account, see [Bring Your Own IP Addresses \(BYOIP\)](ec2-byoip.md)\.
+For more information about bringing your own IP address range to your AWS account, see [Bring your own IP addresses \(BYOIP\)](ec2-byoip.md)\.

 You can allocate an Elastic IP address using one of the following methods\.